Wall crossing for K-moduli spaces of plane curves: The first wall crossing

 \begin{proof} By \eqref{eq:normal-bundle-even} and \eqref{eq:normal-bundle-odd}, we have an $\Aut(Q_d)$-equivariant decomposition of the normal space Thus by translating the above decomposition via the $G$-action, we obtain a $G$-equivariant decomposition of the normal bundle $\cN_{G[Q_d]/U}$ which we denote by $\oplus_{i=2}^{d/2}\cN_i$ and $\oplus_{i=1}^{(d-1)/2}\cN_i$ when $d$ is even and odd respectively.
 Let $\widehat{\calU} \to U$ be the weighted stacky blowup along the $G$-orbit of $Q_d$ as in Definition \ref{def:weightedstackyblowup} given by weight $i$ on $\cN_i$.
 Let $\calE$ denote the corresponding stacky exceptional divisor, and let $\widehat{U}$ and $E$ denote the weighted projective blow up coarse space and corresponding exceptional divisor respectively.
+Note that $\cE$ is a smooth Cartier divisor in $\widehat{\calU}$ as we are doing a stacky weighted blowup.

 We note that this blowup is $\SL(3)$-equivariant.
 Let $(\PP^2_{\widehat{U}}, \calC_{\widehat{U}}) \to {\widehat{U}}$ denote the pullback of this universal family via the blowup, and denote by the pullback of the universal family to the stack by $(\bP^2_{\widehat{\calU}}, \calC_{\widehat{\calU}}) \to \widehat{\calU}$.